COOL & BREEZY WITH PERIODS OF RAIN

 BOATERS' FORECAST:

-THURSDAY: Clearing skies.
-Clouds lakeside.
-Not as cool.
+THURSDAY: Clouds linger lakeside, skies become mostly sunny elsewhere.
+Milder, but still cool for mid-September.
 HIGH: 63 LOW: 42

-FRIDAY: Mostly sunny and mild.
-Clouds at night.
+FRIDAY: Mostly sunny and milder.
+Clouds increase LATE, with rain at night.
 HIGH: 67 LOW: 51

-SATURDAY: Scattered showers.
-An afternoon thunderstorm is possible.
-HIGH: 67 LOW: 55
+SATURDAY: Scattered showers... thunder possible.
+Breezy at times.
+HIGH: 66 LOW: 56

 Copyright 2020 WBAY.
 All rights reserved.